reinierdevalk/abtab/README.md

     $ touch ~/.bash_profile

-Then, add the installation path (exactly as returned by the `which` command) to `.bash_profile` by opening the latter with your editor of choice, and then adding the following line to it (replacing `<formatted_path>` with your actual installation path).
+Then, add the installation path (formatted exactly as returned by the `which` command) to `.bash_profile` by opening the latter with your editor of choice, and then adding the following line to it (replacing `<formatted_path>` with your actual installation path).

     export PATH="$PATH:<formatted_path>"